In The News

 The complaint accused Fannie Mae of unequal treatment of Real Estate Owned (REO) properties in Black and Latino communities.
 This settlement is a victory to help end blight and to rebuild the underserved communities in 39 metropolitan areas.
 According to the NFHA Press Release, this victory "will directly and immediately benefit the communities of color hit hardest by the foreclosure crisis and its aftermath."

-Everyone, including the giant financial institutions most be forced to treat the neighborhoods where they own properties, with care and respect.
+Everyone, including the giant financial institutions must be forced to treat the neighborhoods where they own properties, with care and respect.

 Maya Wiley Assumes Leadership Position